|click for the Top|

 I Corinthians 15:23-25 (WEB)

-The outward kingdom in this world is only a picture of the spiritual kingdom within God's people because the real kingdom is spiritual, just as God and all other ultimate realities are spiritual.
-Jesus stated clearly that people would not see the kingdom by watching for its coming in the world because it is within or among us.
-Luke 17:20-21.
-God presently calls us into his kingdom and glory, which is a present reality for us.
-I Thessalonians 2:11-12; Revelation 1:9.
-The writer to the Hebrews then explains that the kingdom is not composed of physical, created things, because, if it were, it could be "shaken" -- i.e., removed by God's judgment -- but the kingdom we are receiving "cannot be shaken."
-Hebrews 12:25-29.
+Jesus stated clearly that people would not see the kingdom by watching for its coming in the world, because it is within or among us (Luke 17:20-21).
+God calls us right now into his kingdom and glory, which is a present reality for us (I Thessalonians 2:11-12; Revelation 1:9).
+The writer to the Hebrews then explains that the Kingdom is not composed of physical, created things, because, if it were, it could be "shaken" -- i.e., removed by God's judgment -- but the kingdom we are receiving "cannot be shaken" (Hebrews 12:25-29).

-Because God's kingdom is spiritual, many of its principles are contrary to those of worldly kingdoms.
+Because the Kingdom of God is what it is, many of its principles are contrary to those of worldly kingdoms.
 For instance, Jesus told Pilate that his kingdom was not from this world, but from another place, and that, as king, he came to testify to the truth -- showing that his kingdom has much to do with truth and little to do with territory and political power.
 John 18:36-37.
 Similarly, one attempting to overthrow a kingdom in this world usually will not announce his intentions publicly until the coup is successful, but God's kingdom is first proclaimed, then comes where it has been proclaimed (32).
 Earthly kingdoms belong to the self-reliant, who boldly seize them for themselves.
 God's kingdom belongs to the poor in spirit.
 Matthew 5:3.
 Earthly kings are wealthy, powerful men.
 God's kingdom is given to those who know they are poor and weak.
 James 2:5.
 Indeed, the kingdom belongs to those who become like little children, totally dependent.
 (33) What is important to earthly kings is their subjects' outward acts of service and outward obedience to their laws.
 To God, it is his inward rule which matters rather than outward compliance alone.
 Matthew 5:17-48 (34).
 In the world, victory comes from strength and kingdoms are made through works of strength.
 God's kingdom is entered by doing his will, and in it victories come from God himself as we are weak (35).
 In the world, needs are met by putting oneself first and increase is obtained by keeping what one has and seizing more.
 In God's kingdom, increase is obtained by putting the kingdom first, giving up all one has and letting God provide (36).
 In this world, the way to become powerful is to first serve the wealthy and powerful, to become a trusted part of their organizations.
-The kingdom of heaven is given to those who serve the poor, the sick and the prisoner.
-Matthew 25:31-46; Luke 12:31-34.
+The kingdom of heaven is given to those who serve the poor, the sick and the prisoner (Matthew 25:31-46; Luke 12:31-34).
 In this world, the way up is up: the way to advancement is over other peoples' heads, making them servants.
-In the kingdom of God, the way up is down, becoming the servant of all.
-Matthew 20:20-28; Luke 12:24-30.
+In the kingdom of God, the way up is down, becoming the servant of all (Matthew 20:20-28; Luke 12:24-30).

-Because God is light, his kingdom is the kingdom of light.
-Colossians 1:12.
-He has delivered all who enter his kingdom from the kingdom of darkness into the kingdom of the son he loves, the kingdom of light.
-Colossians 1:12-13.
-God, the blessed and only ruler, the King of kings and Lord of lords, dwells in unapproachable light, and a scepter of justice is the scepter of his kingdom.
-Psalm 45:6; I Timothy 6:14-16.
-Righteousness and justice are the foundation of his throne.
-Psalm 96:10, 97:1-2.
-Even now, justice characterizes God's kingdom, although, as explained in a previous chapter, he has committed judgment to his Son and deferred final judgment until the end, as we see time.
+Because God is light, his kingdom is the kingdom of light (Colossians 1:12).
+He has delivered all who enter his kingdom from the kingdom of darkness into the kingdom of the son he loves, the kingdom of light (Colossians 1:12-13).
+God, the blessed and only ruler, the King of kings and Lord of lords, dwells in light, and a scepter of justice is the scepter of his kingdom (Psalm 45:6; I Timothy 6:14-16).
+Righteousness and justice are the foundation of his throne (Psalm 96:10, 97:1-2).
+Even now, justice characterizes God's kingdom, although, he has committed judgment to his Son and deferred final judgment until the end.

 Next Page: Chapter 7.
 God is King